nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 ## 1 Introduction

-In this document, we will go through the most relevant security recommendations to take into account to deploy Security Server Sidecar containers securely on a production environment.
+In this document, we will go through the most relevant security recommendations to take into account to deploy Security Server Sidecar containers securely on a Linux-based production environment.

 ### 1.1 Target Audience